Data processing agreement

 C.1 Subject of treatment/ instruction

-The data processor's processing of personal data on behalf of the data controller takes place by the data processor performing the following:
+The data processor's processing of personal data on behalf of the data controller takes place by the data processor making an HR and recruitment system available to the data controller, where the data controller can perform tasks of the following nature, the list is not exhaustive:

 • Create job ads